craigerskine/pxl.media/content/games/the-legend-of-zelda-a-link-between-worlds.md

 ---
-title: The Legend of Zelda: A Link Between Worlds
+title: 'The Legend of Zelda: A Link Between Worlds'
 platform: 3ds
 genre:
   - action-adventure